PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 * **NUMA domain 0 special case:** As the boot CPU domain, node 0 may have special handling for extreme allocations
 * **Routing topology changes:** Memory controller saturation may trigger different traffic routing decisions
 * **Memory interleaving effects:** Large allocations may cross memory channel boundaries differently
+* **IO proximity effects:** NUMA node 0 may have different characteristics due to its proximity to IO devices

 This anomaly highlights that memory subsystem behavior is not entirely predictable and can change dramatically at extreme allocation sizes, which has important implications for applications that manage very large memory regions.